gomescx/memorymap/docs/Pilot Features and User Stories.md

 ---

+### 🔧 Feature 8: Visual Action Plan Editing

+#### User Stories
+1. As a user I can enter the Start Date for each node
+2. As a user I can see all nodes in a tabular list - Action Plan - on the screen
+3. As a user I can update the metadata of any node the Action Plan
+4. As a user I can select which nodes of the Action Plan I want to export

+---
 #### 💡 Dev Notes (for Copilot context)

 * Time should be stored in a **single base unit internally (e.g., minutes or hours)** and formatted for display.